foluALX/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2 - function that adds a new node at the beginning of a list_t list 3 -  function that adds a new node at the end of a list_t list 4 - function that frees a list_t list
+101- a 64-bit program in assembly that prints Hello, Holberton, followed by a new line